-Spring 2020 Student Bystander Intervention Trainings are cancelled at this time due to COVID-19 restrictions.
+Fall 2020 Student Bystander Intervention Trainings are cancelled at this time due to COVID-19 restrictions.
 A waiting list for future trainings this academic year will be posted soon.

 We want to train and educate those on our campus with social influence to shift campus norms.
 If you know a student, faculty, or staff member whom you believe has the ability to influence their peers and colleagues, please nominate them for our training.
 Our Green Dot Team will reach out to those nominated to gauge their interest in participating in a training.